KZII-FM: Programming

 Kiss FM's current format is Mainstream CHR which is a variant of Top 40, although the station has shifted between Mainstream CHR and Rhythmic CHR over the past 10 years, as different stations entered the Lubbock market to compete.

 From the 1990s through mid-2001, Z102 was the home of Jay (Shannon), Chris (Kelly) and Dina (Morales) in the Morning.
 The show was regionally syndicated throughout West Texas in the late 1990s, 2000 & 2001.
 Affiliate stations included Power 98.7 in Amarillo, 103.3 KCRS-FM Midland/Odessa and 100.7 FM in Abilene.
 The show (and Texas syndication) briefly moved to 96.7 KHFI-FM, in Austin, in 2001.
 Before the end of 2001, Chris & Dina moved back to Lubbock to host "Chris & Dina in the Morning" which was exclusively heard on Z102.
 Jay Shannon then went on to serve two separate stints as OM/PD for KHFI from 2001 to 2014.
 In his time at KHFI, Shannon found a DJ named Bobby Bones and eventually created a morning show centered on him.
 The present-day Bobby Bones Show was originally patterned after "Jay, Chris & Dina in the Morning" with Bobby filling the role that Jay served, Lunchbox filling the antagonist Chris Kelly role and Amy taking Dina's role.

 For a number of years in the 2000s, into the early 2010s, on Saturdays from 8 to 11PM KISS FM broadcast live from Heaven Nightclub called "Saturday Night Heaven".
 The remote broadcast was ended in 2011.
 In March 2016, assistant program director Boleo brought back the weekend party with Turn Up Friday's which originates from Lubbock's Club Pink.
 It would later move to Saturday nights in a sporadic fashion.

 The 5 O'Clock Bomboocha began on KISS FM in February 2017.
 The original host was Tommy the Hacker simulcasting from Townsquare sister station 96.9 KXSS FM, Tommy the Hacker would do the show from Wild 104.3 - KQFX-FM Amarillo - after his departure from KXSS.
 In late March 2017, DJ Lopez would take over hosting and DJ duties on the Bomboocha.
 As of June 2018 hosting duties were split between DJ Lopez, Tommy the Hacker and Local DJ Ricky Ri.
 The Bomboocha was discontinued in July 2019 by Townsquare Corporate despite local outrage for the cancellation.

-On air, Z102's positioning included "Hot Hitz, 102.5 Z102"; "H - I - T - Z102" (How you spell Hits); "Continuous Hit Music, 102.5 Z102"; "Your #1 Hit Music Station, 102.5 Z102"; and was "Lubbock's #1 Hit Music Station, Z102" prior to changing to the "Kiss FM" branding.
+On air, Z102's positioning included "Hot Hitz, 102.5 Z102"; "H - I - T - Z102" (spelling of "hits"); "Continuous Hit Music, 102.5 Z102"; "Your #1 Hit Music Station, 102.5 Z102"; and was "Lubbock's #1 Hit Music Station, Z102" prior to changing to the "Kiss FM" branding.
 Current branding is All The Hits, 102.5 KISS FM.